 The following documents should be translated before enrolling non-English-speaking subjects on a study:

-- The IRB-approved English informed consent/assent document(s)
+- The IRB-approved English informed consent/assent document(s), and

 - The Authorization for the Use of Personal Health Information for Research (when applicable).

 Note: Templates are available in Spanish on the IRB forms page.